HectorRestrepo13/HectorRestrepo13/README.md

 ## 👨‍💻 About Me

 - 🎓 Technologist in Software Analysis and Development
-- 💼 Software developer with experience building web applications and business solutions
+- 💼 Software developer focused on web applications, business solutions, and system integrations
-- 🚀 Interested in backend development, integrations, databases, and software architecture
+- 🚀 Interested in backend development, databases, APIs, and software architecture
-- 📚 Always learning and improving my skills as a developer
+- 📚 Constantly learning and improving as a developer
 - 📫 Contact: **hector.fabio20034@gmail.com**

 ---